-- fatty stools sweating

-- hallucinations nervousness ear pain

-- rapid heartbeat (palpitations) mental confusion

-- loss of appetite constipation or bloating

-- blurred vision, eye irritation

-- feeling ill (malaise)

-- ringing or buzzing in the ears (tinnitus)

-- numbness or tingling in hands or feet • sudden poor blood sugar control if you have diabetes.
-Your doctor or pharmacist can measure your sugar levels

-- asthma or asthma that is worse than usual

-- swelling of your hands and feet (around the ankles) • sore mouth (pain or ulcers on the tongue, cheeks, lips, throat or gums)

-- dizziness, drowsiness, feeling lethargic and tired

-- signs of low blood pressure such as light-headedness

-- reactions to the sun.
-Your skin may become red, painful and swollen - do not sunbathe, use a sun bed, or expose your skin to artificial UV light
+- constipation or bloating blurred vision, eye irritation - feeling ill (malaise) - ringing or buzzing in the ears (tinnitus) - numbness or tingling in hands or feet sudden poor blood sugar control if you have - diabetes.
+Your doctor or pharmacist can measure your sugar levels - asthma or asthma that is worse than usual - swelling of your hands and feet (around the ankles) • sore mouth (pain or ulcers on the tongue, cheeks, lips, throat - dizziness, drowsiness, feeling lethargic and tired - signs of low blood pressure such as light-headedness • reactions to the sun.
+Your skin may become red, painful and swollen - do not sunbathe, use a sun bed, or expose your skin to artificial UV light.

-Medicines such as Ponstan Forte may be associated with a small increased risk of heart attack or stroke.
+Medicines such as Ponstan may be associated with a small increased risk of heart attack or stroke.
 (See Section 2 - end of 'Take special care').

-Urine tests: Tell the doctor if you are having urine tests, as your medicine may affect the results.
+Urine tests: Tell the doctor if you are having urine tests, as your medicine may affect the results on the safety of this medicine.
+5. How to store